The management of civil parking enforcement within the County of Devon by the Council will:

 Please be aware that if you are significantly early with no cause then you may have to patrol a nearby beat until a more appropriate time.
 This is to make sure that the standard is kept to.

-Morning preparation time and the time you spend at base at the end of the day should be recorded as *Base* as should any other time spent at base that is not another duty.
+Morning preparation time and the time you spend at base at the end of the day should be recorded as *base* on your handheld.
+If you return to your base office at any other time during the day, this should be recorded under whatever activity you are undertaking, for example, *lunch break* *comfort break* or *other duties*

 During your patrol, you should enter each location as you enter it and remain logged into it for as long as you are physically in that location.
 You should promptly and pre-emptively change locations as you are patrolling, ensuring that you are in the same location in your handheld as you are physically.

-Drivers of council-owned vehicles must always obey the rules of the road.
-The use of hands-free devices, whilst legal, is forbidden whilst driving a work vehicle.
+Drivers of council owned vehicles must always obey the Highway Code and traffic laws.
+The use of hands-free devices to make or receive phone calls, whilst legal, is forbidden whilst driving a works vehicle.

-Although CEOs possess an exemption for parking when dealing with matters of enforcement, it is essential that the use of this exemption is minimised wherever possible.
-When making use of this exception a CEO should report the reason to their supervisor on return to base.
+Although CEOs possess an exemption for parking when dealing with matters of enforcement, it is essential use of this exemption is minimised wherever possible.

 It is not acceptable to park in limited waiting for longer than the permitted period.
 There are exceptions to this which your supervisor will make you aware of when required.